Inscribed on the World Heritage List of UNESCO, it is regarded by many as “The Monument”, of Portuguese monuments.

-Commissioned by the King Manuel I, it was largely financed by the profits from the spice trade.
+Commissioned by the King Manuel I, after Vasco da Gama returned from his trip to India, it was largely financed by the profits from the spice trade.
 Its decorative elements are full of symbols of the art of navigation, of exotic plants and animal sculptures.

 In fact, this edification represents, more than any other, the romantic spirit and a key piece in the comprehension of the Portuguese soul.